pdehaye/pdehaye.github.io/posts/dear-daphne.rst

  Paul-Olivier Dehaye

  PS: Should you not be satisfied with this account, I have written a more detailed one `here <./extended-statement-on-massiveteaching-part-ii.html>`_.
 You are welcome to criticize if this does not correspond to your recollection, but bear in mind the timeline.
 A lot of what you might have read afterwards was pure fabrication.

+(EDIT November 14th: Note that this letter is destined to the 8000 or so students in my course, whom I have no way to contact otherwise.
+They all have very different backgrounds, which will differ substantially from your own.
+As far as I know, neither institution is aiming to work any further on an alternative joint statement to these students.
+There are several concrete reasons to think this is problematic and needs to be addressed.
+Among them are issues of sensitivity towards the students, academic freedom and free speech.

+I do not expect this message to ever be sent as is.
+It is my expectation and hope however that a three-way solution can be found.)